Select Page

 ACRM Athlete Development and Sports Rehabilitation Networking Group header

-The ACRM Athlete Development & Sports Rehabilitation (ADSR) Networking Group began forming in 2018 with two task forces, the Athlete Development Task Force and the Sports Rehabilitation Task Force.
+The ACRM Athlete Development & Sports Rehabilitation Networking Group (ADSR-NG) began forming in 2018 with two task forces, the Athlete Development Task Force and the Sports Rehabilitation Task Force.

 The membership includes physicians, psychologists, athletic trainers, speech pathologists, physical therapists, occupational therapists, athletes, coaches, and program administrators.

 NEW MEMBERS are WANTED to help shape the future of this important group.
-Contact the group co-chairs to learn more and to get involved.
+Contact the co-chairs to learn more and get involved.

 JOIN THE TASK FORCE

-Thank you for being a part of the Athlete Development and Sports Rehabilitation Networking Group!
+Thank you for your interest in the ACRM Athlete Development & Sports Rehabilitation Networking Group.
 We love that ACRM attracts the most passionate interdisciplinary mix of rehabilitation pros from around the world.
 What an honor to collaborate with such driven individuals.
 We hope to meet with you at our upcoming networking group meeting to discuss current projects and opportunities for contribution and collaboration.

-ACRM Athlete Development and Sports Rehabilitation All Member Meeting
+ACRM Athlete Development & Sports Rehabilitation Networking Group

 TIME: 2:00 PM Eastern